-The #1 cause of death in cats 5 years and older is DEHYDRATION, which leads to painful and sometimes fatal urinary tract infections, blockages, and kidney issues, both in males and females.
-Cats don’t have a strong thirst drive like dogs and humans and ultimately do not drink enough water on their own (not even with those fancy cat fountains).
-Dry food contains only 10% moisture, while wet food contains 75-85% moisture.
-Cats need some canned wet food in their daily diet, mixed with a little water to be sure they are taking in enough fluids to stay properly hydrated and to avoid many life-threatening issues.
-After running an animal rescue called, “Furry Nation Salvation” for over 10 years, I have seen to many of our adopted felines develop serious issues and die from urinary blockages and kidney related issues.
-All these cats were on a dry food only, never getting canned wet food in their daily diets.
+The #1 cause of death in cats 5 years and older is DEHYDRATION-related illnesses, which lead to painful and sometimes fatal urinary tract infections, blockages, and kidney issues, both in males and females.
+Cats don’t have a strong thirst drive like dogs and humans and rarely drink enough water on their own (not even with those fancy cat fountains).
+Dry food is very far away from what a cat should actually eat as it is low in moisture at 10% (wet food is at 75%), 3 times higher in carbohydrates than wet food, and contain a lot more PLANT based proteins and cats are designed to consume animal based proteins!
+This is why it is vital for cats to have wet food given daily as it is closer to what they would eat in the wild.
+The best practice is to add a little water to the wet food to be sure they are taking in enough fluids to stay properly hydrated.
+This will help to avoid many life-threatening issues.
+After running my animal rescue, “Furry Nation Salvation”, for over 11 years, I have seen too many of our adopted felines develop serious issues and die from urinary blockages and kidney-related issues.
+All these cats were on dry food only, never getting canned wet food in their daily diets.

-RECOMMENDED: Leave out dry food if this is your normal routine, but give your kitty at least half of a 5.5 oz. can of wet food with 3 or more tablespoons of water added every single night.
-Twice a day is even better.
-This will ensure your favorite feline is maintaining proper hydration.
+RECOMMENDED: Try to think of canned wet food as your cats MAIN source of diet, while dry food given as a treat.
+You can leave out dry food if this is your normal routine, but give your kitty at least half of a 5.5 oz. (or 1 full 3 oz. can) of wet food every single day.
+Add 1-3 tablespoons of water to it at every feeding.
+If you cat doesn’t notice, why not?
+We do encourage giving your cat wet food twice a day (Half of a 5.5 oz. can in the morning and the other half at night or 2 full 3oz. cans) as this will ensure your favorite feline is maintaining proper hydration.
 A full fresh bowl of water should always be available.
-To read more info on why wet food is so important, the cost involved, and tricks if your cat doesn’t like wet food, click here.
+To read more info on why wet food is so important, the cost involved, ways to feed multiple cats on a budget, and tricks if your cat doesn’t like wet food, click here.

-Cat’s instinctively hide their pain and when they aren’t feeling well, they may hide or avoid interaction, become lethargic, or simply not act like their normal self.
+Cats instinctively hide their pain.
+When they aren’t feeling well, they may hide or avoid interaction, become lethargic, or simply not act like themselves.
 Unusual aggression can also be seen.
-My father’s cat became increasing agitated and withdrawn and he later found an infection in her leg he didn’t initially notice.
-Other things to look out for: A change in your cat’s appetite, gums are discolored or pale (cat’s gums should be pink), walking abnormally, litter box habits have changed (frequent trips to the litter box, crying or straining once inside, or going outside of the litter box), cat is vomiting frequently (blood in vomit, or vomit accompanied by lethargy), or a prolonged cough.
+My father’s cat became increasing agitated and withdrawn.
+There was no visible problem, but a visit to the vet and lab work showed she had an infection in her leg.
+Other things to look out for: A change in your cat’s appetite, discolored or pale gums (they should be pink), walking abnormally, a change in litter box habits (frequent trips to the litter box, crying or straining once inside, or going outside of the litter box), frequent vomiting, blood in vomit, vomit accompanied by lethargy, or a prolonged cough.
 Just trust your instincts!
 You know your cat better than anyone else, so if something seems off, take your cat to the vet.
-For more information on signs and symptoms of dehydration or to learn how to get your cat to consume more liquids, Click here.

-Hitting your pet is never acceptable and will only make your pet confused and fearful of you.
+- Hitting your pet is never acceptable and will only make him confused and fearful of you.
 Pets do not associate pain with something they did wrong.
 Try other methods proven to work.
 When our kitten bites our hand, we start with a stern, “NO”, followed by blowing in his face.
 This will get him to stop the bad behavior.
 Remember to establish good play habits and never allow your hand to be used as a toy.
 If he is in a playful stage – grab a toy.
-If your cat jumps on the counter say “NO,” followed by spraying him with a squirt bottle.
+You want to teach your cat that hands are for petting and toys are for playing.
+If your cat jumps on the counter, say “NO,” in a deep tone of voice, followed by spraying him with a squirt bottle filled with plain water.
 You can also use loud noises such as clapping your hands, shaking a jar of pennies, or making a PSSSFFFF sound.
 Any of these methods will discourage your cat’s bad behavior, whereas hitting, will only make your cat withdrawn and distrustful of you.
-Also know that consistency & repetition is key.
+Consistency & repetition are key.
 You must discipline your cat EVERY TIME he does something wrong.
 If you only discipline him some of the time, he won’t understand that what he is doing is wrong and will repeat the same bad behavior.
 To learn about all 7 methods to discipline your cat – including training devices that work, click here.